Interested in becoming a Pinterest manager? You’re in the right place!

 2. Creating Pinterest pins

 Another service to offer is designing and uploading pins to the Pinterest account.
-It’s a crucial part of Pinterest marketing because pins are what users click on to know more about a product, service, or blog content.
+It’s a crucial part of Pinterest marketing because pins are what users click on to learn more about a product, service, or blog content.

 All pins should be of high quality to attract Pinners.
 More people are likely to save or comment on such pins.